Books

 The Community Book Project: Celebrating 365 Days of Gratitude

 In The Community Book Project, writers with a wide range of backgrounds and professions contributed 200-word thought-of-the-day essays filled with an appreciation for life.
 In the 2023 edition, Cheryl wrote two essays about her seatmate during a flight from Havana to Miami and one of the special cats in her life.
 The 2024 edition has essays about Cheryl’s experiences in Normandy and one of her happiest birthday celebrations that occurred during a difficult time in her life.
+In the 2025 edition, Cheryl wrote about her wedding anniversary and Lead Editor Donna Kozik republished three of Cheryl’s essays from the 2023 and 2024 editions.

 In Rescuing Cats I Lost My Mind But Found My Soul